mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 ## Authenticating TCP with Opportunistic TCP-AO

-The TCP packets exchanged by TCPLS endpoints can be authenticated using the opportunistic mode for TCP-AO defined in {{I-D.bonaventure-tcp-ao-tls}}.
-The TCP connection initiating the TCPLS session follows the same procedure as described in {{I-D.bonaventure-tcp-ao-tls}}.
+The TCP packets exchanged by TCPLS endpoints can be authenticated using the opportunistic mode for TCP-AO defined in {{I-D.piraux-tcp-ao-tls}}.
+The TCP connection initiating the TCPLS session follows the same procedure as described in {{I-D.piraux-tcp-ao-tls}}.
 Then, additional TCP connections can reuse the MKT derived from the TLS handshake.
 When using TCP-AO over several TCP connections of a TCPLS session, endpoints SHOULD use different KeyID values that appears as random to observers toi avoid correlation.